The songs of lyrebirds sung to glaciers

 Considering these two landscapes, connected now by the ash from the fires, embedded in glacial ice.
 To reflect one within the other; the birds narration of its bush, echoed to the treeless NZ alpine ridges.

-Across 2020 I mapped the regrowth of the fire affected landscape of the Blue Mountains and the growth of the new anthropogenic, fire-adapted forest.
-(See Words For New Landscapes) This line of inquiry considers the fate of the lyrebird, and a remote glacier in the NZ alps.
+Across 2020 I mapped the post-fire landscape of the Blue Mountains and the growth of the new anthropogenic, fire-adapted forest.
+(See Words For New Landscapes)

 In the 2020 fires 50% of the local lyrebird populations were lost; either burned or starved.

 Ive been working with animal behaviour researchers at Hawkesbury Institute for the Environment and a public callout for videos through the Blue Mountains World Heritage Institute.